bibanon/bibanon/Stories/American-Dream.md

 I left the contract a couple of months later, but as far as I know, he's still there.
 I still even questioned the reality of such a situation.
 However...

 On my first day of that role, I duly asked where IT was.
 I was told to go with a massive group of people to induction.
 I passed three checkpoints where security guards asked my name and, though I wasn't on their list, let me through with an "OK must be a mess up".
 One even said "Who's your manager?" to which I replied "I have no idea, I've only just arrived."
 He too allowed me through.

-What I went into was an entire day's induction for permenant staff.
+What I went into was an entire day's induction for permanent staff.
 A lot of sensitive stuff got said, a lot of activities went on - nothing catastrophically major, don't get me wrong - but there we have it.
 On leaving and switching my phone back on, I had several voicemails from my recruiter demanding to know my whereabouts.
 I told him I'd been in induction which surprised him.
 It took me another 30 minutes to track down WHICH IT department I was even supposed to be in, and even a day later got told I was still in the wrong place while I was arms-deep into laying some network cable!

 This place was so disorganised, I cannot think of anything to discredit his account - other than how absolutely jaw-dropping it is!

 ---

-Thus, it's possible that Moonshine may still be living the dream to this day, forever fighting to prevent HR Nazis and nosy investigators from taking his livelihood away.
+And thus, it's possible that Moonshine may still be living the dream to this day, forever fighting to prevent HR Nazis and nosy investigators from taking his livelihood away.

 In that case, Godspeed to you, Moonshine.
 You lucky fuck.